santstyle/THM/README.md

 # TryHackMe Walkthroughs

 This repository contains personal documentation of TryHackMe machines.
 Each machine has its own folder containing step-by-step exploitation notes, screenshots, and summaries.
-All sensitive data such as flags have been filtered to ensure safety for public sharing
+All sensitive data such as flags have been filtered to ensure safety for public sharing.

 ---